troygnichols/brandishcv/README.md

 ### How it works

-Pretty straightforward rails app with a sqlite3 database.
+Pretty straightforward rails app with a mysql database.

 - `has_secure_password` for authentication
 - [declarative authorization][2] for access control